dzik143/pe64-no-imports/README.md

   - **SIZE-OPTIMIZED** to fits within 268 bytes,
   - uses **RETURN ADDRESS** to get kernel32.dll base,
   - reads entry point of GetAddressProc() directly in kernel32 exports,
-  - then call it to get entry of LoadLibraryA() routine.
+  - then calls it to get entry of LoadLibraryA() routine.

 # How does stack version work
 - We assume that entry point in our application is called directly by KERNEL32.DLL,
-- So the return address on app start-up should points somwhere in-the-middle of KERNEL32.dll module,
+- So the return address on app start-up should points somwhere **in-the-middle** of KERNEL32.dll module,
-- So, we scan memory pointed by return address backward until we find something, which looks like the PE header.
+- So, we scan memory pointed by return address backward until we found something, which **looks like the PE** header.

 # How does TEB version work
-  - GS register points to the Thread Environment Block (TEB) on x86-64 Windows (https://en.wikipedia.org/wiki/Win32_Thread_Information_Block),
+  - **GS register** points to the **Thread Environment Block** (TEB) on x86-64 Windows (https://en.wikipedia.org/wiki/Win32_Thread_Information_Block),

   - We search TEB.PEB.LoaderData.Modules for 'kernel32.dll' entry.